MrAlexeiMK/BedWars/README.md

 # BedWars
- Minecraft plugin on BedWars game on spigot-1.16.4
+ Minecraft plugin on BedWars game on spigot 1.8-1.17.1